BIGmama-technology/.github/profile/README.md

-## About Us
+## About Us ✨

 BIGmama is a startup from Algeria 🇩🇿.
-We're on a mission to democratize access to AI. 🤖✨
+We're on a mission to democratize access to AI. 🤖

+## Our mission

+## What we are building 💪

+## How we work 🏎

 ## Join us
 We are always on the look for special humans and intelligent engineers